tahoe-lafs/magic-folder/docs/usage.rst

 A new participant device is invited to collaborate on a magic folder using the ``magic-folder invite`` command.
-This produces an "invite code" which **contains secret information**.
-It must be shared in a secure way; anyone viewing the "invite code" can impersonate the invitee (if they also have access to the Tahoe Grid).
+This produces an "invite code" which is a one-time code.
+This code should be communicated securely to the invitee.
+The code will allow the invitee's device to establish a connection to this device and exchange details.
+Thus, the code can only be used while this device is connected to the Internet.
+The code may only be used once, for a single invitee.

 .. code-block:: console

-   $ magic-folder --config ./foo invite --name default bob
+   $ magic-folder --config ./foo invite --name default

-An invitation code is created using an existing magic folder (``--name default`` above) and a nickname for the new participant device (``bob`` above).
+An invitation code is created using an existing magic folder (``--name default`` above).
 The magic-folder identified must have been created on this device.
-The nickname is assigned to the participant device in the magic folder configuration and grid state.

-**Technical details**: A new mutable directory is created in the Tahoe LAFS grid, producing a write-capability.
-This is "attenuated" to a read-capability.
-This read-capability is written into the "collective Distributed Mutable Diractory (DMD)" with the invitee's name; this allows other magic-folder participants to notice this new participant when they next download it.

-The invite-code includes the write-capability for the participant's "personal DMD"; this is where updates produced by the invitee will be written.
-Notice that the administrator of the magic-folder (the one device holding the write-capability for the "collective DMD") could retain the invitee's "personal DMD" write-capbility and use it to impersonate that participant.  **The invite-code MUST be communicated securely to the invitee**.

-Another part of the invite-code is a read-capability for the "collective DMD" allowing the new participant to learn of all other participants.
+Once the invitee runs ``magic-folder join`` (see below) the two devices will connect and exchange some information; this will complete the invitation.
+The "invite" command won't exit until the invitee has actually completed and will print out some details.
+If you pass ``--no-wait`` then the command will exist immediately (although the invite will still be valid).

+Invites are valid until the magic-folder daemon stops running or until the default number of minutes pass (whichever is sooner).
+See the ``--timeout`` for the default (or you can pass a different number of mintues if you prefer).

 Joining a Magic Folder